Monday 27 December 2021

 Lukas Rupp sent his header wide and then Maguire also popped up with another header only for Krul to tip over and preserve parity at the interval.

-De Gea saved well from Placheta and Kabak thwarted Marcus Rashford with a lunging challenge as United found in harder than they perhaps expected against the Premier League's bottom side.
+De Gea saved well from Placheta and Kabak thwarted Marcus Rashford with a lunging challenge as United found things harder than they perhaps expected against the Premier League's bottom side.

 De Gea came to United's rescue again with a stunning one handed stop to deny Pukki before Rashford fired into the side netting on the counter after a flurry of Canaries corners.